eksuas/eksuas.github.io/README.md

 6. [BRDF with Phong, Blinn-Phong and Torrance-Sparrow Reflections](page6.md) includes the experiences of implementing the BRDF with Phong, Blinn-Phong and Torrance-Sparrow Reflections.

+7. [Direct Lighting and Path Tracing](page7.md) includes the experiences of implementing the Direct Lighting and Path Tracing.

+7. [Term Project](project.md) includes the Glass of Water scene by aXel.

 My development environment is Ubuntu18.4

 Required Libraries are libpng-dev, libtinyxml-dev and libglm-dev.